Kek Lok Si Temple In Penang - Travelswithsun

 And during Chinese New Year, the temple will be open to the public until 10pm.
 On busier days like the weekends, it will close later at 12am.

-The first day of Chinese New Year is 10 February, 2024.
-And hence, this year, Kek Lok Si will be lit up officially by 4 February, 2024 and the lights will remain until 7 March, 2024.
+The temple is usually lit for a month coinciding with Chinese New Year.
+In 2024, Kek Lok Si was lit up officially by 4 February 2024 with the lights remaining until 7 March, 2024.

 Kek Lok Si Temple At Night During Chinese New Year